Can men have breast cancer?

 A Word From HealthFacts

 Breast cancer can affect both men and women.
-Early recognition of breast cancer in men can save lives.
+Early recognition of this cancer in men can save lives.

 Subscribe to our mailing list and follow our social media pages to stay updated on important health information!